Lewisham Council Homepage Skip navigation

 Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA), an Agency of Her Majesty's Revenues and Customs.
 It draws up and maintains a full list of all rateable values, which are available on their website.

 The rateable value of your property will be shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
+For the revaluation which came into effect on 1 April 2023, this date was set as 1 April 2021.
 The valuation officer may alter the value if the circumstances of the property have changed.

 Appeals

 The ratepayer (and certain others who have an interest in the property) can also appeal against the value shown in the list if they believe it is wrong.
-Further information about making appeals can be found on the VOA website or from the local valuation office shown below.
+If you are concerned that your business rates may be incorrect, you can check and update your information using the VOA's Check and Challenge your business rates service.